Bin-Chen-Lab/transcell/README.md

 #### output
-The prediction results for each individual type of feature could be found unfer the folders.
+The prediction results for each individual type of feature could be found under the folders.